Skip to Content Facebook Feature Image

 European Commission President Ursula von der Leyen smiles during a joint news conference with the President of the Council of Ministers of Bosnia and Herzegovina Borjana Kristo in Sarajevo, Bosnia, Friday, Oct.
 25, 2024.
 (AP Photo/Armin Durgut)

-The Western Balkans countries — Albania, Bosnia, Kosovo, Montenegro, North Macedonia and Serbia — are at different stages in their applications for EU membership.
+The Western Balkan countries — Albania, Bosnia, Kosovo, Montenegro, North Macedonia and Serbia — are at different stages in their applications for EU membership.
 The countries have been frustrated by the slow pace of the process, but Russia’s invasion of Ukraine in February 2022 has propelled European leaders to push the six to join the bloc.

 “We share the same vision for the future, a future where Bosnia-Herzegovina is a full-fledged member of the European Union,” said von der Leyen at a joint press conference with Bosnian Prime Minister Bojana Kristo.
 “So, I would say, let’s continue working on that.
-We’ve gone a long way already, we still have a way ahead of us but I am confident that you’ll make it.”
+We’ve gone a long way already, we still have a way ahead of us, but I am confident that you’ll make it.”

 Last year EU officials offered a 6-billion-euro (about $6.5 billion) growth plan to the Western Balkan countries in an effort to double the region’s economy over the next decade and accelerate their efforts to join the bloc.
 That aid is contingent on reforms that would bring their economies in line with EU rules.